expo/expo/docs/pages/guides/icons.md

 <SnackEmbed snackId="@amanhimself/image-icons-expo-example" preview platform="web" />

 You can also provide different versions of your icon at various pixel densities.
 The `Image` component takes care of using the image with appropriate pixel density automatically.
-For example, if the image has variants like `icon@2x.png` and `icon@3x.png`, the `@2x` suffix is served for a device's screen density such as iPhone 7 and the `@3x` suffix is served for a device's screen density such as iPhone 7 Plus.
+For example, if the image has variants like `icon@2x.png` and `icon@3x.png`, the `@2x` suffix is served for a device's screen density for older devices such as iPhone 8 and the `@3x` suffix is served for a device's screen density on newer devices such as iPhone 13.
 [You can learn more about serving different densities in React Native documentation](https://reactnative.dev/docs/images#static-image-resources).

 ## Button Component